charlottekyng/usb-modules-v2/README.md

 For exome analysis, there are a few things that are useful.
 These should work if you use them in the context of the suggested recipes below.
 Some of them may only work on the b37 genome.
 You may run into errors if you run them outside of the context of in-house, standard data as they have complex (and cryptic) rules to obtain input files.
 ```
-make deconstruct_sigs # For mutational signatures, requires mutations
 make lst              # For the detection of large-scale transitions, requires facets output
-make msisensor        # For the detection of microsatellite instability, requires bam files only
+make msisensor        # For the detection of microsatellite instability, requires bam files
 make pyclone          # For clonality analysis, requires mutations and facets output
 make absolute_seq     # For clonality analysis, requires mutations and facets output (see note below)
 make pvacseq          # For the detection of neo-antigens, requires mutations (not well tested...)